gpieffet/msps/README.md

 The interest of using the script *vinad* instead of vina directly is that it allows you to run multiple docking simulations with systematic naming of the result files.
 Running multiple docking simulations can be useful with vina du to its stochastic nature.

-2/ Sort the docking results into clusters and select the center each cluster
+2/ Sort the docking results into a specific number of clusters and select the center of each cluster

 ```
 $ prep_cluster PROT LIG.pdb NB_CLUSTER